Marko Šuler

-Marko Šuler ([ˈmarko ˈʃulər]; born 9 March 1983) is a Slovenian retired football player who played as a centre-back.
+Marko Šuler ([ˈmarko ˈʃulər]; born 9 March 1983) is a Slovenian former professional footballer who played as a centre-back.
 Besides Slovenia, he has played in Belgium, Israel, and Poland.

 International career

 Šuler earned his first cap for Slovenia in a friendly match against Hungary on 26 March 2008.
-He scored his first goal on 20 August 2008 in a friendly against Croatia.
+He scored his first goal on 20 August 2008 in a friendly against Croatia. Šuler earned a total of 39 caps, scoring 3 goals.